Best Known For

 Answer questions and see how you rank against other players.Play Now

-After Booker assumed office as Mayor — the third consecutive black person to govern the city since 1970 — he implement a number of reforms in the city, including overhauling the police department and improving city services.
+After Booker assumed office as mayor—the third consecutive black person to govern the city since 1970—he implemented a number of reforms in the city, including overhauling the police department and improving city services.
 Through what has been described as one of Newark's largest property-tax increases in the city's history,

 As a member of the nonpartisan Mayors Against Illegal Guns Coalition, Booker was honored in October 2009 by the Brady Center to Prevent Gun Violence and was among finalists for the 2010 World Mayor prize, where he placed seventh.
 He was a candidate for the prize in 2012.